WE WILL BECOME A TRUE LISTENING ORGANISATION.

-Employees responding to the Staff Survey wanted to see more opportunities to make their voices heard, so in June 2018 we established a Staff Forum.
-Made up of representatives from each Faculty and Directorate across the University, this group represents all of our people and provides the opportunity for everyone working at Queen’s to share their views on the various ‘touchpoints’ that matter to our staff and make a difference to their experience working here.
+Employees responding to the 2016 Staff Survey told us that they wanted more opportunities to make their voices heard.
+In response, the Staff Forum was established in June 2018.
+Made up of representatives from each School, Directorate and GRI from across Queen's, this group represents all of our people and provides the opportunity for everyone working here to share their views on the various ‘touchpoints’ that matter to our staff and make a real difference to their experience working here.

-The short video below provides further information about the work of the Forum to date.
+The short video below provides further information about the work of the Forum to date, and you can view your representative or read more about the Forum below.

 Staff Forum Representatives

-Name Area Professor Ian Greer Vice-Chancellor and Forum Chair Brian Parkes People and Culture Director Claire McLoughlin Faculty Office, AHSS Aine Maxwell Institute of Professional and Legal Studies Dr Michael Isichei Queen’s University Management School Dr Philip McGowan Schools of Arts, English and Languages Susan Templeton School of History, Anthropology, Philosophy and Politics Trisha Forbes School of Social Sciences, Education and Social Work Shannon Caldwell Faculty Office, EPS Darren Baskerville School of Chemistry and Chemical Engineering Allister Lee School of Electronics, Electrical Engineering and Computer Science Professor Francis Keenan School of Maths and Physics Olwyn Dawson School of Mechanical and Aerospace Engineering Dr Tristan Strum School of Natural and Built Environment Patricia Castle School of Psychology Dr Alice Dubois Faculty Office, MHLS Michael Hills Institute for Global Food Security Professor Bronagh Blackwood Institute for Health Sciences Gillian Riddell School of Biological Sciences Dr Declan McLaughlin School of Medicine, Dentistry and Biomedical Sciences Vacant School of Nursing and Midwifery Dr Paul McCague School of Pharmacy Natasha Sharma Development and Alumni Relations Irene Cavan Academic and Student Affairs Hugh Lewsley Estates Michael Stevenson Finance Leeann Matchett People and Culture Sally Bridge Information Services Dr Kathryn Boyd MRCI Laura Vannucci Registrar’s Office Colin Walsh Research and Enterprise Richard Robinson Student Plus Pauline Allen Vice-Chancellor’s Office Vacant School of Law
+Name Area Professor Ian Greer Vice-Chancellor and Forum Chair Brian Parkes People and Culture Director Claire McLoughlin Faculty Office, AHSS Aine Maxwell Institute of Professional and Legal Studies Dr Michael Isichei Queen’s University Management School Dr Philip McGowan Schools of Arts, English and Languages Susan Templeton School of History, Anthropology, Philosophy and Politics Trisha Forbes School of Social Sciences, Education and Social Work Shannon Caldwell Faculty Office, EPS Darren Baskerville School of Chemistry and Chemical Engineering Allister Lee School of Electronics, Electrical Engineering and Computer Science Professor Francis Keenan School of Maths and Physics Olwyn Dawson School of Mechanical and Aerospace Engineering Dr Tristan Strum School of Natural and Built Environment Patricia Castle School of Psychology Dr Alice Dubois Faculty Office, MHLS Michael Hills Institute for Global Food Security Professor Bronagh Blackwood Institute for Health Sciences Gillian Riddell School of Biological Sciences Dr Declan McLaughlin School of Medicine, Dentistry and Biomedical Sciences Lynne Marsh School of Nursing and Midwifery Dr Paul McCague School of Pharmacy Natasha Sharma Development and Alumni Relations Nick Bohill Academic and Student Affairs Hugh Lewsley Estates Michael Stevenson Finance Ayman Zagloul People and Culture Sally Bridge Information Services Dr Kathryn Boyd MRCI Laura Vannucci Registrar’s Office Colin Walsh Research and Enterprise Richard Robinson Student Plus Pauline Allen Vice-Chancellor’s Office Dr Lauren Dempster School of Law

 Our second Forum meeting took place on Monday 18 February 2019.
 The VC introduced the session and provided a summary of the feedback that had been provided by all Forum Representatives on behalf of their Schools and Directorates.
 Professor Greer confirmed that the Appraisal process would not run in its current format again and that a Review Steering Group has been established.
 The feedback provided by the Forum has been shared with this group and will feed into the review process, and the Forum is also represented on the Group by Forum member, Dr Michael Isichei.